-2. We are passionate as hell.
+2. We are passionate.

 The game has taught us this.
 From hours of practice to day after day in the gym, we’ve learned that when you love something (or someone), you give 110%.